tcbrindle/NanoRange/README.md

 which meet both the old and new iterator requirements.

-Secondly, the Ranges TS does not provide the "three-legged" forms of algorithms such as `equal()` and `mismatch()`.
+Secondly, the Ranges TS deprecates the "three-legged" forms of algorithms such as `equal()` and `mismatch()`.
 These are at best potentially incorrect, and at worse potentially dangerous.
 For example: